 Cash management account

 Wealthfront and Betterment are close when it comes to the cash management accounts they offer.
-In fact, they’re some of the best in the industry and pay competitive interest rates, unlike many accounts.
+In fact, they’re some of the best in the industry and pay interest, unlike many accounts.
 Admittedly, that was a more valuable feature before the Fed slashed interest rates to near zero, and each robo-advisor offered a rate north of 2 percent, but rates do look set to climb.

 Here’s how their cash management accounts stack up:

 |No monthly fee?||Yes||Yes|

 These two robo-advisors are identical on so many features, but let’s run through a few differences: